Learn of Christ

 Aeneas is paralyzed.
 For eight years he has lain on a bed.
 Eight years of helplessness, of depending on others for every need, of watching life happen to him from a prone position.
 The condition is not temporary.
 It is not improving.
 He is not recovering.
 This is his life: the bed.

 The healing is not private.
 It happens in view of the city.
 Everyone in Lydda and the surrounding region sees a man they have known his whole life as paralyzed, now walking.
 As a result, they turn to the Lord.
-The gospel is not only a message.
-It is a visible reality.
+The gospel is a visible reality.
 It mends what is broken.
 It raises what is fallen.
 The people of Lydda cannot argue with that.

 You may be stuck, paralyzed by circumstances that seem unchangeable.
 Eight years.
 A lifetime, it feels like.
 But the risen Jesus - the One who conquered death - is not bound by what holds you.
 His word is not a wish.
 It is power.
 Arise.
 Stand.
 Walk.
 The command is not soft or tentative.
 It is the voice of resurrection itself.

 36Now there was at Joppa a certain disciple named Tabitha, which by interpretation is called Dorcas: this woman was full of good works and almsdeeds which she did.
 37And it came to pass in those days, that she was sick, and died: whom when they had washed, they laid her in an upper chamber.
-38And forasmuch as Lydda was nigh to Joppa, and the disciples had heard that Peter was there, they sent unto him two men, desiring him that he would not delay to come unto them.
+38And forasmuch as Lydda was nigh to Joppa, and the disciples had heard that Peter was there, they sent unto him two men, desiring him that he would not delay to come to them.
 39Then Peter arose and went with them.
-When he was come, they brought him into the upper chamber: and all the widows stood by him weeping, and shewing the coats and garments which Dorcas made, whilst she was with them.
-40But Peter put them all forth, and kneeled down, and prayed; and turning him to the body said, Tabitha, arise.
-And she opened her eyes: and when she saw Peter, she sat up.
-41And he gave her his hand, and lifted her up, and when he had called the saints and widows, presented her alive.
-42And it was known throughout all Joppa; and many believed in the Lord.
+When he was come, they brought him into the upper chamber: and all the widows stood by him weeping, and shewing the coats and garments which Dorcas made, while she was with them.

 Tabitha is an Aramaic name meaning "gazelle."
 The Greek equivalent is Dorcas.
 But the text is not just translating her name - it is honoring it.
 This woman is both.
 She is known to the disciples as Tabitha.
 To the Greek-speaking world, she is Dorcas.
 She bridges both worlds, belonging to both communities.